VincentPrivate/AGLCodeTest/README.md

 ## Reproduction ##

 The application can be run on either local machine or Azure Functions instance on Azure.
-In order to run this application, use Visual Studio or Azure Function Tooling npm package.
-If Visual Studio is chosen, follow the steps below:
+In order to run this, use Visual Studio or Azure Function Tooling npm package.
+If Visual Studio, follow the steps below:

 * Clone the repository to your local machine.
 * Open `AGLCodeTest.sln`.